Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 -- @key     widths      By default, label and edit each takes up half --                      of the width available.
 Change the widths of --                      two classes using this key.
+-- All keys except for `name`s, presumably, also accept generator -- functions.
 --
 -- To create this dialog:
 --  \frz  [  0.  ]